hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 The Command Pattern is especially useful when developing applications that require undo/redo functionality, as it enables us to store a history of commands along with both `execute()` and `rollback()` methods that allow us to move forwards and backwards through the command history.

-We will demonstrate these principles using a brief Python example where the concepts can be demonstrated very simply, before diving into Rust, where we need to take additional steps to handle memory allocation and satisfy the Rust borrow checker.
+These principles will be demonstrated using a brief Python example as a simple illustration of the concepts, before diving into Rust, where we need to take additional steps to handle memory allocation and satisfy the Rust borrow checker.

 ## Python example